Helen Nearing, a founder of the modern back-to-the-land movement, believed there were more important and interesting things to do than to cook.

 The Good Life

-The Nearings lived in Vermont for 20 years without electricity, but had it in Maine, where Helen conceded an electric blender, juicer and grater were useful.
+The Nearings lived in Vermont for 20 years without electricity, but had it in Maine, where Helen conceded the usefulness of an electric blender, juicer and grater.

 Her cookbook is filled with pithy quotations about cooking, Helen’s opinions about food and vegetarian recipes with few ingredients.